RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Programming-Guides.rst

 	* Fast or Slow.
 Fast copies use the GPUs optimized copy routines from the hsa_amd_memory_copy routine.
 Slow copies typically involve unpinned host memory and can't take the fast path.
 	* For example `HostToDevice_async_fast.

 * DURATION: command duration measured in us.
-This is measured using the GPU timestamps and represents the command execution on the acclerator device.
+This is measured using the GPU timestamps and represents the command execution on the accelerator device.
 * START: command start time in ns. (if HCC_PROFILE_VERBOSE & 0x2)
 * STOP: command stop time in ns. (if HCC_PROFILE_VERBOSE & 0x2)
 * ID: command id in device.queue.cmd format. (if HCC_PROFILE_VERBOSE & 0x4).
 The cmdsequm is a unique mononotically increasing number per-queue, so the triple of device.queue.cmdseqnum uniquely identifies the command during the process execution.